-We do our utmost to ensure that activities are challenging, motivating and extend pupils' learning.
+We plan to ensure that activities are challenging, motivating and extend pupils' learning.
 We encourage the children to ask, as well as answer, scientific questions.
 They have the opportunity to use a variety of data, such as statistics, graphs, pictures, and photographs.
 Pupils use computing skills in Science lessons where it enhances their learning.
 They may take part in role-play and discussions and present reports to the rest of the class.
 They engage in a wide variety of problem-solving activities.
-Wherever possible, we involve the pupils in practical activities and tasks that have a 'real' purpose to them as these increase enthusiasm and motivation and provide first-hand experience.
+Wherever possible, we involve the pupils in practical activities and tasks that have a 'real' purpose to them.
+Children are given opportunities to regularly review and recap their learning from their current and previous topics.
+These can be in the form of 5 a day, quizzes, recap slides, knowledge organisers and so on.